On S-Finite Measures and Kernels: S-Finite Kernels Between Quasi-Borel Spaces

-\item $TX$ is a subset of the s-finite measures on $\Sigma_X$; \item the relation $\lli$ on $TX$ is simply that inherited from measures on $\Sigma_X$; \item the action $\kact{-}{-}$ of $\Qbs(X,T1)$ on $TX$ coincides with the usual action $\kact{-}{-}$ of $\Meas(\Sigma_X,[0,\infty])$ on s-finite measures on $\Sigma_X$. \end{enumerate} \end{proof} Similarly, RN-derivates on qbses inherit the same uniqueness properties from those on measurable spaces of theorem \ref{thm:uniquern}.
+\item $TX$ is a subset of the s-finite measures on $\Sigma_X$; \item the relation $\lli$ on $TX$ is simply that inherited from measures on $\Sigma_X$; \item the action $\kact{-}{-}$ of $\Qbs(X,T1)$ on $TX$ coincides with the usual action $\kact{-}{-}$ of $\Meas(\Sigma_X,[0,\infty])$ on s-finite measures on $\Sigma_X$. \end{enumerate} \end{proof} Similarly, RN-derivatives on qbses inherit the same uniqueness properties from those for measurable spaces in Theorem~\ref{thm:uniquern}.

 \begin{theorem}[Lebesgue Decomposition for Qbses] Let $\mu,\nu\in TX$.
 Then, $\mu$ decomposes uniquely as a sum of three mutually singular components